Dr Michelle Miller

 Further information

-Menopause and peri menopause is an area of deep interest of mine, with challenging lived experience.
+Menopause and peri menopause are areas of deep interest of mine, with challenging lived experience.
 I am committed to supporting women who struggle with this transition.

 I have undertaken specialist training in menopause mental health, which enables me to practice as a menopause-informed psychologist.